Palks-Studio/billing-system/README.md

 │   ├── archive-export.php            → ZIP export of archived invoices
 │   ├── revenue-export.php            → CSV export of the revenue ledger
 │   ├── expense-export.php            → CSV export of the expense journal
+│   ├── deposit-export.php            → CSV export of the deposit journal
 │   │
 │   ├── index.php                     → PWA entry point and manifest loader
 │   ├── countries.php                 → ISO-based list of 249 countries